What Is Low Pressure Die Casting?

 Although low-pressure casting is an exceptional choice for automotive components such as engine blocks, wheels, and suspension parts, non-automotive industries such as electronics, machine-building, and pipe assemblies also benefit from its lower machining costs, high volume yield, and exceptional metallurgic quality.
 Cast aluminum’s superior electrical and thermal conductivity make it a very desirable choice for all of these industries.

 There are several alternatives to low-pressure casting.
 One such alternative is sand casting, which accounts for the vast majority of metal casting overall.
 By forming a mixture of sand, clay, and water around complex shapes, molds are created, filled with molten metal, and broken away once the cast has solidified.
 The high-heat properties of sand make this an excellent method of molding.
 Investment casting is another option.
 Investment casting is favored today by many industries for its accuracy and versatility.
 Another alternative to low-pressure casting is gravity casting (or permanent mold casting).
 A simple process of filling hollow forms with molten metal and allowing gravity to flow into every recess of the mold, gravity casting offers several advantages such as smooth surfaces, superb dimensional accuracy and faster production times.
+The gravity die casting process is well suited for the automotive industry.

 Whatever your need, budget, and industry, our friendly experts can help you determine the best process for your casting project.
 Contact us here and we will be happy to help.